tenstorrent/ronin/README.md

 # Project Ronin

-*If one has not been a ronin at least seven times,*<br>
+*"If one has not been a ronin at least seven times,*<br>
 *he will not be a true retainer.
-Seven times down, eight times up.*
+Seven times down, eight times up."*

 *Yamamoto Tsunetomo, Hagakure*